What do they mean when they tell you, “simplicity”?

 Elevated yet welcoming.

-The world of type, color, pattern, photography and animation are layered in turn.
-Each brush stroke balancing another, or surprising it, or overwriting it.
+The elements of type, color, pattern, photography, and animation are layered in turn.
+Each brush stroke building on another.

 Simplicity flattens individuality: Branding (blanding) of the 2010s.

-The ironically-iconic blanding look of the mid-2010s (modernist, minimalist, approachable) was just as character-erasing as the rebrands of the 1950s, if not as moralistic.
+The ironically-iconic blanding look of the mid-2010s (modernist, minimalist, approachable) was just as character-erasing as the rebrands of the 1950s, if not as idealistic.

 Are three colors, two fonts, and one logo enough today?